CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - bash and csh
 - gmake (GNU Make)
 - Fortran and C	compilers (Intel, PGI, GNU, Cray, NVHPC, AOCC, and NAG have been tested)
-- NetCDF (optional, but required to test standard configurations that have netcdf grid, input, and forcing files)
+- NetCDF (optional, but required to test standard configurations that have netCDF grid, input, and forcing files)
 - MPI (optional, but required for running on more than 1 processor)
 - PIO (optional, but required for running with PIO I/O interfaces)